takorejsza/yachts_dataset/README.md

 **Trains an arima model to forecast mean asking price.**

-**Serves a web application using Flask and Azure web app services**
+**Serves a web application using Flask and Azure web app services and Github Ations**

 ### Prerequisies